 Investors should be aware that their investments may increase or decrease in value.
-There is no guarantee that
+There is no guarantee that investors will be able to recoup the original amount invested.

 Investors are advised to read section 7 "Notice Regarding Special Risks" of the General Part and should duly note the contents thereof prior to making any investment in the Sub-Fund.
 Please refer to the details below for information on risks that investments in this Sub-Fund may entail: